At the races

 - A waistcoat and tie (no cravats)

-- Black shoes.
+- Black shoes with socks.

 A gentleman may remove his top hat within a restaurant, a private box, a private club or that facility’s terrace, balcony or garden.
 Hats may also be removed within any enclosed external seating area within the Royal Enclosure Garden.